 Versions and Variations

-It’s worth noting that the most authentic Sicilian versions of this dish do not call for tomatoes.
-Instead they use either a combination of broth and additional olive oil, or just a larger quantity of olive oil in order to coat the pasta and cauliflower.
+It’s worth noting that the most authentic Sicilian versions of this dish do not call for any tomatoes.
+Instead, they use either a combination of broth and additional olive oil or just a larger quantity of olive oil in order to coat the pasta and cauliflower.

-We’ve also seen variations that use broccoli or broccolini instead of cauliflower, and some that use sardines instead of anchovies.
-If you’ve tried any of these versions, we’d love to hear about it so please leave a comment.
+There are also variations that use broccoli or broccolini instead of cauliflower and some that use sardines instead of anchovies.
+If you’ve tried any of these versions, we’d love to hear about them, so please leave a comment below.